 Parquet flooring: It is a type of floor which is made of small blocks of wood.
 Mostly the size of these blocks is around 200mm x 200mm.
 However size may differ according to the requirement as they are entirely angular and geometrical like triangles and squares.

-Pros and Cons of Laminate Flooring vs Hardwood, guys & Other Flooring One of the questions we get asked here at Home Flooring Pros is ‘where is the best place to install laminate flooring?’
+Pros and Cons of Laminate Flooring vs Hardwood, Vinyl & Other Flooring One of the questions we get asked here at Home Flooring Pros is ‘where is the best place to install laminate flooring?’
 It seems from the sales blurb that laminate is the right choice for every room, but is this really the case?